kouddy/wisedata-client/README.md

 ## 📜 License

-DataWise is licensed under the Apache 2.0 License.
+WiseData is licensed under the Apache 2.0 License.
 See the LICENSE file for more details.

 ## 🤝 Acknowledgements